Turbotice/phonefleet/phonefleet/server/readme.md

 Install F-Droid
-From there install termux and termux:API
+From there install termux and termux:API, disable battery optimization
 > Mandatory to have access to the files !! (in particular on a Redmi)

-———— How to ssh to the Phone ———— in the phone, open Termux and install ssh pkg install openssh pkg install termux-services
+*** How to ssh to the Phone *** in the phone, open Termux and install ssh pkg install openssh pkg install termux-services sshd
-Enable ssh-agent

 type sshd to check that ssh is running type whoami to get the username